A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 Proof Artisan Distillers crafted the first single malt whiskey produced in North Dakota since prohibition.
-Made from 100% non-GMO malted barley, it’s matured in new, charred, American oak casks before finishing in ex-bourbon barrels.
+Made from 100% non-GMO malted barley, it’s matured in new, charred, American oak casks before being finshed in ex-bourbon barrels.

 Tasting Notes:

 The aroma is filled with rich malty scents as well as charred oak and caramelized sugar.
 Once you take a sip, the flavors you’ll find include spicy cinnamon, crème Brulee, sticky toffee, and honey.
-The finish is short, subtly warm, and ends with a final hit of sweet caramel.
+The finish is short, subtly warm, and ends with a final whisper of sweet caramel.

 Ohio (Oyo Oloroso Wheat Whiskey)